alagrin92/100-days-of-code/log.md

 **Thoughts:** Need to fix nav behavior and make sure jquery code is efficently affecting page transitions.
 Things I need to learn include some extra jQuery functions or the vanilla JS alternatives.
 Other things include bringing in existing content from the site to my own version.

 **Link to work:** pending

+### Day 2: April 6, 2018

+**Today's Progress**: Working on JS basic algorithms as well as learning more in depth concepts such as hoisting, closures, etc. Also, need to go over a couple tutorials on AJAX/requests to be able to hook up API's to applications I want to work on.
+Finally, will try to leverage my design knowledge and resources to create a clean site from scratch that's also mobile friendly.

+**Thoughts:** TBD